DenchiSoft/CubismViewerGems/README.md

 __Setup/Usage:__ Add the _gem_ to the `CubismViewer` object.
 Then, add `PhysicsToggle.prefab` to your UI.
 When you start the scene, select your model.
 If a physics file was found in the same folder as the model, you can now use the toggle button to turn on/off physics for your model.
 Physics work with and without animations, much like in the Live2D Cubism Physics Editor.

+### `LookAround`
+This _gem_ allows you to make your character "look at" your cursor.

+__Setup/Usage:__ Add the _gem_ to the `CubismViewer` object.
+Then click and drag while pressing the ALT-key on your keyboard.
+This will make your model/character look towards the mouse pointer.
+This works together nicely with physics and animations: If you make the character look towards your mouse pointer, this will override any value set by the animation.

+_Note:_ The affected parameter IDs are `ParamAngleX`, `ParamAngleY`, `ParamAngleZ`, `ParamEyeBallX`, `ParamEyeBallY`, `ParamBodyAngleX`, `ParamBodyAngleY` and `ParamBodyAngleZ`.

 ### `CubismRecorder`
 This _gem_ allows you to capture Cubism model animations and record them to `.mov` files in high quality at any resolution/FPS.
 It is based on [FFmpegOut](https://github.com/keijiro/FFmpegOut) by Keijiro Takahashi.